oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

 # The Bot settings
-- If the response from pinging the C2 server contains **~settings~**, then The following keys in the shared preference which represent the bot settings are get updated from the C2 server.
+- If the response from pinging the C2 server is non-empty and contains the key **action** with a value **~settings~**, then The following keys in the shared preference, which represent the bot's settings get updated from the C2 server.

   ## urls
-   - here
+  -

   ## lockDevice
   - hello1
   ## hiddenSMS